 Accommodations are usually arranged for a contract of at least one year.

-Premium gasoline costs 0.9 riyals per liter and we don’t pay taxes.
+Taking Uber or Careem would cost you around 10 riyals for three kilometers without traffic.
+Premium gasoline costs 0.9 riyals per liter, and we don’t pay taxes.

-ADSL internet starts at 200 riyals per month a 10 MBPS, increase the monthly cost and you could get faster internet speed.
+ADSL internet starts at 200 riyals per month, 10 MBPS, increases the monthly cost, and you could get faster internet speed.

 Note: 1 USD is equivalent to 3.75 Saudi Riyals